 Earned Income Disallowance (EID) MTW 24 Month Currently Employed

-AMP 1 17 15
+AMP 1 15 13

-AMP 2 3 2
+AMP 2 7 7

-AMP 3 6 5
+AMP 3 9 7

 AMP 4 0 0

-AMP 5 17 16
+AMP 5 19 13

-AMP 6 18 14
+AMP 6 7 6

-AMP 7 17 17
+AMP 7 20 15

-Totals 78 69
+Totals 77 61

 Report indicates active EID's

-MPHA residents have completed 155 MTW EID's since it was implemented in July 2008.
-We believe the economy and the higher percentage of elderly and disabled residents has impacted the number of residents on EID's.
-We hope in future years the impact of EID's will be more substantial once the economy recovers.
+Two hundred and three (203) MPHA residents have completed MTW EID's since it was implemented in July 2008.
+We believe the higher percentage of elderly and disabled residents has impacted the number of residents on EID's.
 MTW EID households who participate in this program have an incentive to work and continue working as the EID is targeted to reward families who maintain their employment for a full two years.
-This initiative also reduces staff time and mitigates possible errors as the policy implements EID for two full years without having to deal with the on again and off again, cumbersome tracking and communications issues related to the HUD standard 48 month program.
+This initiative also reduces staff time and mitigates possible errors as the policy implements EID for two full years without having to deal with the on again and off again, cumbersome tracking and communications issues related to the HUD standard 48-month program.
 Residents report that they are able to follow and understand this program better.

-Of the 155 participants who have completed the EID, 89 are still employed, 24 are unemployed, 31 are receiving Social Security income and 47 have vacated.
-For the 79 that have not completed the full two year disregard, 59 are currently employed, 15 are unemployed.
+Of the 203 participants who have completed the EID, 73 are still employed, 22 are unemployed, 30 are receiving Social Security income and 78 have vacated.
+For the 77 that have not completed the full two year disregard, 61 are currently employed, 16 are unemployed.